 2. Casa Loma Toronto – A weird and wonderful 20th century castle created for an eccentric and (eventually) bankrupt rich guy with a thing for the Past.

-3. Ontario Science Centre – Great for kids.
+3. Ripley's Aquarium of Canada – Great for kids.

 4. Royal Ontario Museum – Dinosaur bones, Canadian art and antique furniture, giant Buddhas, the bat cave and more.

-5. Toronto Zoo – Lions and tigers and bears, oh my.
+5. Toronto Zoo or The Ontario Science Centre – Lions and tigers and bears, oh my.
 Not to mention wolves, giraffes, birds and more.

 *Note: they no longer cover the Hockey Hall of Fame.